Brain Morphology Normative modelling platform for abnormality and Centile estimation: Brain MoNoCle: Discussion

 \textit{Roadmap for future development:} We have three concrete developments planned for our normative modelling platform.
-First, we will incorporate recently-proposed multiscale morphometrics \cite{Chen2022, Wang2022,Leiberg2023} to allow users to access the most recent cutting-edge developments in morphological analysis.
+First, we will incorporate recently-proposed multiscale morphometrics \parencite{Chen2022, Wang2022,Leiberg2023} to allow users to access the most recent cutting-edge developments in morphological analysis.
 Second, we currently use one Freesurfer parcellation of the brain to analyse finer regions.
 We plan to incorporate more atlases, and in the same step, incorporate the possibility to jointly model related regions (e.g. neighbouring regions) to increase robustness of the model.
-Third, with the increasing availability of longitudinal data, we plan to extend our normative model to accept multi-session longitudinal clinical datasets and statistically account for these adequately (see e.g. \citet{buvckova2023} for some suggestions).
+We also note that vertex-wise data and surface-based statistics would be a useful addition.
+Third, with the increasing availability of longitudinal data, we plan to extend our normative model to accept multi-session longitudinal clinical datasets and statistically account for these adequately (see e.g. \textcite{buvckova2023} for some suggestions).
 Further, we will add more normative data from diverse geographical areas.
 We will also implement analysis capacity to compare morphology measures more directly on the web platform.
-Finally, we aim to add more structural metrics such as subcortical volumes.
+Finally, we aim to add more structural metrics such as subcortical volumes, and integrate output from other neuroimaging tools, such as CIVET and volBrain \parencite{Manjón2016, lee2006}.